Australia

 Lakes Entrance

 A thriving hub of native wildlife, pristine beaches and rich local produce, Lakes Entrance is situated on the edge of Ninety Mile Beach where the Gippsland Lakes meet the Southern Ocean and claims Australia's largest inland network of waterways.
-Stunning swimming beaches, a thriving water sports scene, glistening lakes, world-class fishing and swoon-worthy sunsets makes this water-loving town a must for anyone who is a slave to the tides.
+Stunning swimming beaches, a thriving water sports scene, glistening lakes, world-class fishing and swoon-worthy sunsets makes this water-loving town one of my all-time favourites.
 Take an unforgettable camel ride along the shores of Ninety Mile Beach, explore Griffiths Sea Shell Museum and stroll along the lakeside Esplanade.
-There's no going past fresh seafood while you’re in Lakes Entrance—dine atop a floating vessel at the recently hatted Sodafish for a tantalising sea-to-plate experience.
+There's no going past fresh seafood while you’re in Lakes Entrance—dine atop a floating vessel at Sodafish for a tantalising sea-to-plate experience.

 Mallacoota

 This pristine coastal town is renowned for its bush and wildlife, walking trails and overall tranquility.
 Experience the diverse landscapes of the UNESCO-listed Croajingolong National Park, with its pure white sandy beaches, granite peaks and heathland.
 Unwind at this sweet coastal spot, which is renowned for its gorgeous sunsets, snorkel at the rugged Quarry Beach or meet the famous mob of kangaroos who live atop Gipsy Point.
-Known as Mallacoota’s best eatery, Lucy’s is a rustic noodle house where traditional rice noodles and dumplings are made from scratch and it’s become an institution for anyone visiting Mallacoota.
+My favourite eatery in Mallacoota is Lucy’s, a rustic noodle house where traditional rice noodles and dumplings are made from scratch.

 Sparkling blue-green water meets the sandy beach of Mallacoota